Titan Wood Post Anchor

 Simulate Placement of Deck Furniture

 Once the shape of the deck and joists is complete, cut out on a separate piece of paper scale shapes of deck benches, tables, deck planters or other deck furniture.
-There is also some great software available to do this for you very inexpensively.
-Position the furniture to see if everything fits and your space is functional for its intended use.

-Planning Tips To $ave Money
+Planning Tips To Save Money

 Try to use standard sizes of lumber for beams and joists such as 10' or 12' or 14' dimensions to minimize waste - not 9', 11' or 13'.